aeternity/protocol/channels/OFF-CHAIN.md

 Message code: 14

 Since both sides may initiate a `deposit_created` request, it is possible that both may do so at roughly the same time.
-In particular, in the Aeternity node system, if a `deposit_created` request arrives while the FSM is waiting for its client to authenticate a new state update, it reverts both its own update attempt and the other participant's update request by sending a `deposit_error`
+In particular, in the æternity node system, if a `deposit_created` request arrives while the FSM is waiting for its client to authenticate a new state update, it reverts both its own update attempt and the other participant's update request by sending a `deposit_error`